Shredmetal/llmtest/docs/development/reliability-testing.md

 The test logs for the 6,500 tests can be found in the reliability_testing directory of the repository, currently in the [release/0.1.0b5](https://github.com/Shredmetal/llmtest/tree/release/0.1.0b5/reliability_testing) branch, which will move to main upon release of 0.1.0b5 on PyPI.

 While we remain unable to guarantee 100% reliability due to the nature of LLMs, our testing indicates that there is clear evidence indicating that assert_semantic_match is working as intended, and it can be mostly be relied upon.

+The total cost of running these 6,500 tests was $3.95 using GPT-4o.

 ## Quick Links
 - [Installation](../getting-started/installation.md)